 4) Eat fewer refined carbohydrates

 Refined carbohydrates like sugar, high fructose corn syrup, and bleached flour cause inflammation that can lead to diabetes, obesity, and arterial dysfunction, which all have a detrimental effect on brain health.
 In fact, a study of elderly patients found that those who got 58% or more of their calories from carbohydrates had double the risk of dementia compared to their counterparts who ate fewer carbs.
+Skip the refined sugar in carbohydrates and enjoy natural sugar.
+Spring fruits like strawberries are one of the lowest glycemic index fruits because they are relatively low in sugar and high in fiber.

 5) Make time to meditate